Web Site is Generously Hosted by

-Please Email Additions/Corrections to The
+Please Email Additions/Corrections to Webmaster

-You Are Our 6304th Visitor since our move
+You Are Our Visitor.

 John Combs, Sr. of Overwharton Parish, Stafford Co, VA, born bef 1725, died ca 1786, Stafford Co, VA; married before 1745, Seth (Harrison?)
 BULLITT, daughter of Benjamin and Elizabeth HARRISON Bullitt, born ??, died after 6 Jan 1810, (possibly) Stafford Co, VA (Stafford County Deeds Liber AA, 1809-1813, P. 70, LWT of their son, Joseph Combs III).